Other products

 Dose to be administered and administration route

-Drinking water route: from 7 days of age
+In drinking water use: from 7 days of age.

-It is recommended to resuspend 1000 doses of the vaccine in 150 - 300 ml of distilled water.
-The number of doses diluted corresponds to the number of birds in a flock.
+It is recommended to reconstitute 1 000 doses of the vaccine in 150 - 300 ml of distilled water.
+The number of reconstituted doses corresponds to the number of birds in a flock.

 The volume of water for reconstitution should be sufficient to ensure an even distribution when sprayed onto the birds, and will vary according to the age of the birds being vaccinated and the management system.